adam0x7/univ4-hooks-portfolio/README.md

 ## Want to Build with Uniswap V4 Hooks?
 Uniswap v4 hooks provide an exciting avenue for both seasoned developers and absolute beginners to contribute to the DeFi ecosystem.
-Here are some beginne to advanced friendly resources:
+Here are some beginner to advanced friendly resources:

 - If you're totally new to solidity, web3 development in general -> [Alchemy University](https://university.alchemy.com/) is your best friend.
 - [Study the Uniswap V4 Periphary & Core Contracts](https://github.com/Uniswap/v4-core)